shantuo/gddoexp/README.md

 The following rules are current applied to verify if a package should be archived:

 * No other packages reference the analyzed package
-* Package wasn't modified is the last 2 years
+* Package wasn't modified in the last 2 years

 ## Install